LEAD and the CFL

 The Center for Financial Literacy is a perfect fit with Champlain College's LEAD program, providing college students with a four-year series of programs and experiences designed to develop practical skills that will be useful throughout their lives.
 The life-skills components of a Champlain College education include community service, developing personal and professional relationships, financial literacy training and career management.

 The teaching of personal finance is often an afterthought in schools because it is not a subject tested under the No Child Left Behind law.

 Most high school and middle school students in Vermont are not financially literate and are rarely being taught key personal finance topics in the classroom.
 Few Vermont colleges —public or private—offer a personal finance elective and it is rare that a college requires personal finance course as a core requirement.

 "For too many college students across the country, the only financial counseling they receive is at the exit interview before they graduate reminding them to repay their loans.
-We believe these programs will help address those issues in a proactive and productive way," according to Champlain President David F. Finney.
+We believe these programs will help address those issues in a proactive and productive way," according to former Champlain President David F. Finney.
 "We hope the work of the Center for Financial Literacy at Champlain College will help change all that."